InvisibleGit/goos-kotlin/README.md

 We've already cleaned up the code base related to `setStatusText()` in Commit 1, so we're just continuing to remove description strings from MainWindow into SnipersTableModel and update the tests to reflect that.

+##### Commit 4 - Object-Oriented Column

+Though the text mentions updating test code, it doesn't show what they did.
+So we change `startBiddingIn()` method to expect empty string for `itemId` and `0` for `lastPrice` and `lastBid` when checking for joining status.
+As for `showsSniperHasLostAuction()`, since it's used by `sniperMakesAHigherBidButLoses()` *and* `sniperJoinsAuctionUntilAuctionCloses()`, yet those two have different expectations for `lastPrice` and `lastBid`, so we've added those as parameters to reflect that.
+Now all test code is checking for equality in all columns of the JTable.

+Then we've updated `Column` class to avoid switch statement... and pull mentioned unit test from final code of the book, like we did in Commit 1.